DillyzThe1/AsepriteAtlas/README.md

 # AsepriteAtlas
- A haxelib meant for parsing the Asprite JSON format & making a frame atlas.
+ A haxelib meant for parsing the Asprite JSON format & making a frame atlas.<br>
+ Install by typing `haxelib install asepriteatlas` in any shell such as command prompt.

 # Setup (Aseprite)
 1. Properly tag your animations.<br>